SARS-CoV-2 variant identification and detection

 Detect the presence and manage the impact of SARS-CoV-2 variants

 Worrisome variants of SARS-CoV-2 have challenged health systems to add a new dimension to pandemic preparedness: genomic surveillance.
-Widespread, standardised efforts to screen for and sequence SARS-CoV-2 samples will enable fast, efficient identification and management of viral mutations.
+Widespread, standardised efforts to monitor and sequence SARS-CoV-2 samples will enable fast, efficient identification and management of viral mutations.

 SARS-CoV-2 is an RNA virus, which tends to have high mutation rates.1 These viral mutations, or variants, may influence viral characteristics such as pathogenicity, transmission rate, host range and more.
 As such, it is critical that we continue to closely monitor the emergence of these variants as well as track the known, dangerous mutations.